hkitsmallpotato/katacoda-labs/openstackfoundation/openstack-network-implement/step1.md

+Placeholder: For another more beginner level lab that teaches how to create tenant network from a purely end user point of view, we will use https://superuser.openstack.org/articles/everything-you-need-to-know-to-get-started-with-neutron-f90e2797-26b7-4d1c-84d8-effef03f11d2/ as the primary reference.

 Note: this one is the most ambitious lab by all - I'm still figuring out how much effort is needed to develop this one.

 # Comparison with Kubernetes Networking Model